 - 1. Introduction, historical background - 2.
 Institutional structures and decision-making processes - 3.
 Changing security environment in the Eastern Neighbourhood - 4.
 Changing security environment in the Southern Neighbourhood - 5.
 CSDP missions and operations - 6.
 Defence capabilities of the EU Member States I. - 7.
 Defence capabilities of the EU Member States II - 8.
 The bi- and multilateral forms of cooperation in the field of defence - 9.
 The EU-NATO cooperation - 10.
 Defence industry and the EDA - 11.
 PESCO, CARD, EDF - 12.
 Initiatiaves regarding the stronger integration in the field of security and defence - 13.
 End-of-term writing test - 14.
-End-of-term writing test (correction) - 12.
-The frequency of offering the subject/its position in the curriculum of the term: 3. semester - 13.
-Requirements of attendance, acceptable absence, opportunity for making up missed classes: Requirements for end-term signature: participation in 75% of the lectures.
+End-of-term writing test (correction)

+12. The frequency of offering the subject/its position in the curriculum of the term: 3. semester

+- 13. Requirements of attendance, acceptable absence, opportunity for making up missed classes: Requirements for end-term signature: participation in 75% of the lectures.
 Compensation for the missed exercises due to abscence must be arranged with the course instructor. - 14.
 Term assignments, testing knowledge: Preparing PPT presentation on a specific topic (15-20 munutes), preparing a 10-page seminar paper on a specific topic.
 Writing test (and one correction): mark on a five grade-scale on the basis of compulsory readings and the topics of the syllabus.
 Marks on a five grade-scale: (failed) 0-50%; (pass mark) 51-62,5%; (fair mark) 63-75%; (good) 74%-87,5%; 5 (excellent) 88%-100% - 15.
 The exact conditions of testing knowledge, obtaining signature or credits: The requirement for earning credits are obtaining the signature and passing the end-of-term writing test.
 Writing test: mark on a five grade-scale on the basis of compulsory readings and the topics of the syllabus.
 Marks on a five grade-scale: (failed) 0-50%; (pass mark) 51-62,5%; (fair mark) 63-75%; (good) 74%-87,5%; 5 (excellent) 88%-100% - 15.1.
 The exact conditions of obtaining signature: Requirements for end-term signature: participation in 75% of the lectures.
 Compensation for the missed exercises due to abscence must be arranged with the course instructor. - 15.2.
 Evaluation: midterm evaluation (ÉÉ) - 15.3.
 The exact conditions of obtaining credits: The requirement for earning credits are obtaining the signature and passing the exam.

 - Jochen Rehrl (ed.): Handbook on CSDP, The Common Security and Defence Policy of the European Union.
-Wien, irectorate for Security Policy of the Federal Ministry of Defence and Sports of the Republic of Austria, 2017.
-ISBN: 9789295201040 - Jochen Rehrl: Handbook for decision makers, The Common Security and Defence Policy of the European Union.
+Wien, irectorate for Security Policy of the Federal Ministry of Defence and Sports of the Republic of Austria, 2021.
+ISBN: 9783902275516 - Jochen Rehrl: Handbook for decision makers, The Common Security and Defence Policy of the European Union.
 Wien, Armed Forces Printing Centre, 2017.
 ISBN: 9789295201088

-• Shared Vision, Common Action: A Stronger Europe.
+- Strategic Compass for Security and Defence.
+For a European Union that protects its citizens, values and interests and contributes to international peace and security.
+2022 - Shared Vision, Common Action: A Stronger Europe.
 A Global Strategy for the European Union's Foreign And Security Policy.
 2016